 You can also visit my Insights page where you can find helpful articles and resources on how to make better financial and investment decisions.

-I recently had the chance to work with several young families looking for help to build their wealth and improve their finances.
-We discussed a broad range of topics from buying a house, saving for retirement, savings for their kids’ college, budgeting and building legacy.
+A financial checklist for young families…..Many of my clients are young families looking for help to build their wealth and improve their finances.
+We typically discuss a broad range of topics from buying a house, saving for retirement, savings for their kids’ college, budgeting and building legacy.
 As a financial advisor in the early 40s, I have personally gone through many of these questions and was happy to share my experience.

 Successful couples always find a way to communicate effectively.
 I always advise my clients to discuss their financial priorities and concerns.
 When partners talk to each other, they often discover that they have entirely different objectives.
 Having differences is normal as long as you have common goals.
 By building a strong partnership you will pursue your common goals while finding a common ground for your differences